pimutils/khal/doc/source/usage.rst

        The categories of the event.

    By default, all-day events have no times.
-To see a start and end time anyway simply add `-full` to the end of any templates with start/end or duration, for instance `start-time` becomes `start-time-full` and will always show start and end times (instead of being empty for all-day events).
+To see a start and end time anyway simply add `-full` to the end of any template with start/end or duration, for instance `start-time` becomes `start-time-full` and will always show start and end times (instead of being empty for all-day events).